data-intuitive/viash_docs/index.md

 viash can help you:

--   Wrap your script in an executable with a CLI and `--help` functionality
+-   Wrap your script in an executable with a CLI and `--help` functionality.
--   Seamlessly execute your component natively on the host platform or in a Docker container
+-   Seamlessly execute your component natively on the host platform or in a **Docker** container.
--   Combine multiple components in a Nextflow pipeline
+-   Combine multiple components in a **Nextflow** pipeline.
--   Unit-test your component to ensure that it works at all times
+-   Unit-test your component to ensure that it works at all times.

 ## Example Use Cases